home-assistant/home-assistant.io/source/_integrations/climate.mqtt.markdown

 ## Default operation mode

 The default operation mode is the mode that is set when the climate is turned on using the `climate.turn_on` service.
-In that case no operation mode is massed to the service.
+In that case, no operation mode is passed to the service.
 This functionality relies on the climate reporting this mode on `default_state_topic`.
-If this is not set, in pessimistic mode the fist supported mode (configured in `modes`) in in `['heat_cool', 'heat', 'cool']` will be used.
-In optimistic mode, if `default_state_topic` is not set, the default operation mode is the last active mode set.
+If this is not set, in pessimistic mode, the first supported mode (configured in `modes`) in in `['heat_cool', 'heat', 'cool']` will be used.
+If `default_state_topic` is not set in optimistic mode, the default operation mode is the last active mode set.

 ## Using Templates